Are North Carolina Truckers Required to Keep Logbooks and Records?

 Driver fatigue is one of the leading causes of truck accidents.
 To combat this, the Federal Motor Carrier Safety Association (FMCSA) has limited drivers to a maximum 14 hours of driving, followed by 10 consecutive hours off.
 Drivers are not allowed more than 70 hours of driving in eight consecutive days.
 These laws can vary, as lobbyists from the trucking industry have put a lot of pressure on Congress to relax the restrictions.

-For more information, please check out our article on hours of service rules in North Carolina.
+For more information, please check out our article on hours of service rules.

 Laws were recently amended to allow for increased driving capacity during the coronavirus pandemic — drivers were allowed to extend the 14-hour maximum by up to two hours when adverse driving conditions arise.
 The mandatory 10-hour rest break could be split into two short off-duty periods.
 A driver who informs the carrier that immediate rest is needed must be given at least 10 consecutive hours off before being required to return to service.